-Justin is an evolutionary biologist focusing on problems in molecular ecology and biodiversity science – particularly the use of genome-wide SNP and sequence capture data (Hyb-Seq, UCEs) to understand how historical and ecological processes shape the spatial and temporal distributions of biodiversity in freshwater and terrestrial environments.
-Current research projects focus on phylogenomics, molecular phylogeography, speciation, and local adaptation in North American and Neotropical plants (forest trees, Neotropical bellflowers) and freshwater fishes (various Neotropical fish groups, North American suckers).
+Justin is an ecologist and evolutionary biologist focusing on problems in molecular ecology, distributional ecology, and biodiversity science.
+He is particularly interested in using genome-wide SNP and sequence capture data (Hyb-Seq, UCEs) to understand how historical and ecological processes shape the spatial and temporal distributions of biodiversity in freshwater and terrestrial environments.
+On the ecological side, he is primarily interested in ecological niche modeling (ENM) and its various applications, as well as applied research in ichthyology including biological assessment (e.g. biomonitoring), DNA barcoding, and community ecology of freshwater fishes.
+Current research projects focus on conservation genomics, phylogeography, phylogenomics, speciation, and local adaptation, as well as using ecological niche models (ENMs) to understand the niche requirements and past, present, and future distributions of species.

-Justin is a reviewer for Molecular Ecology, Molecular Phylogenetics and Evolution, PeerJ, Proceedings of the Royal Society B, and a dozen other journals in ecology and evolutionary biology.
+Justin is a Review Editor for Frontiers in Ecology and Evolution (since 2021) and regularly serves as a reviewer for Systematic Biology, Molecular Ecology, Molecular Phylogenetics and Evolution, PeerJ, Proceedings of the Royal Society B, and a dozen other journals in ecology and evolutionary biology.